WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/checking-visits.md

+---
+title: Checking Visits
+description: Learn how to check and analyze your affiliate link visits in FluentAffiliate.
+Track click-through rates, monitor traffic sources, and optimize your promotional strategies.
+---

 # Checking Visits

 The Visits section helps you track all the clicks you receive on your affiliate links.
 It’s a great way to see if your promotional efforts are successfully driving traffic to the website.